Cape Cod Audio Tour

 This Cape Cod self-guided driving audio tour lets you follow the curve of the Cape from Barnstable toward Provincetown at your own pace.
 Your phone becomes a storyteller as you drive past marshes, dunes, villages, and harbors, weaving together maritime traditions, tribal history, and modern seaside charm.
 You choose when to pull over for a lighthouse, a boardwalk, a beach walk, or just a photo break, while the narration keeps the bigger picture in view.

 Along the way, Nauset Lighthouse steps in as the unofficial symbol of the Cape, standing watch above the surf.
 First Encounter Beach brings the tense and complicated first meetings between the Pilgrims and the Nauset people into focus.
-At Marconi’s old station site you hear how radio waves leapt across the Atlantic long before jet trails did.
+At Marconi’s old station site, you’ll hear how radio waves leapt across the Atlantic long before jet trails did.
 Optional detours lead into places like the Audubon sanctuary, where trails, tidal flats, and birds steal the spotlight from human history for a while.

-Likely souvenirs that are not in the gift shop
+Souvenirs not found in the gift shops:

 Where To Start?